THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
 (NKJV).

 The New Testament believers are the righteousness of God in Christ.
-We are always and completely accepted to God in Christ, and God is committed to answering our prayers of faith.
+We are completely and eternally accepted to God in Christ, and God is committed to answering our prayers of faith.

 Beloved, if you have not put your faith in Jesus Christ as your personal Lord and Saviour, your prayers are ineffective and cannot avail much.
 It is only the prayers of the born-again believers that are effective and powerful.